You are here

 Figure 3.
-B2SHARE upload screen
+B2SHARE record creation screen

 B2SHARE is accessible online.
 Users can also upload, download and search data in B2SHARE via APIs.
 There are two APIs, an OAI-PMH API for metadata harvesting and a HTTP REST API for search, retrieval and upload of data.
 Additionally, B2SHARE is integrated with B2DROP, which allows user to upload data from B2DROP into B2SHARE.

 Of particular interest is the EUDAT License Selector, available through B2SHARE.
 The License helps users pick a suitable license for access to their data.